Pickfair: Haunted Hollywood History

 A year earlier in 1918, Fairbanks bought 18 acres in Beverly Hills.
 This would be the site of Pickfair.
 This property, located at 1143 Summit Dr. originally had a ranch house on it.
 It was designed by architect Horatio Cogswell, for attorney Lee Allen Phillips of Berkeley Square.
 It was to be utilized as a hunting lodge on weekends.

 Fairbanks and Pickford hired architect Wallace Neff.
 Neff also designed 1015 N. Roxbury, the former home of Betty Grable.
 He transformed the house into a 4-story, 25-room mansion, which wasn’t completed until 1924.
 When the couple married in March 1920, they lived on the property during the construction phase.
-This was the first home in Los Angeles to have its own swimming pool.
+This was the first home in Los Angeles to have a swimming pool.

 Other amenities included: wood-paneled halls of fine mahogany and bleached pine, gold leaf and mirrored decorative niches, ceiling frescos, parquet flooring, an Old West-style saloon (which would come to house a collection of 1907 Remington rifles that were a gift from Pickford to her husband Buddy Rogers years later), tennis courts, stables, and servants quarters.